Table of Contents

 OTT service providers experience huge competition across the global markets.
 They all seek higher ‘stickiness’ – engagement of potential users.
 Even Netflix is not immune to less-than-stellar service at times.

-Multiple factors influence the user’s experience in OTT streaming:
+Multiple factors influence the user’s experience in OTT streaming.
+OTT optimization refers to:

 - Speed of ‘Launching’ the OTT service